The Kistler Center is certified by Developmental Disabilities Services as a Community and Employment Support Waiver provider.

 Intellectual Disability with IQ of approximately 70 or below

 Other related condition, diagnosed by a qualified professional.
 Adaptively, the individual must have substantial functional limitations in 3 or more of the 6 areas of major life activities: self-care, understanding or use of language, learning, mobility, self-direction, or independent living.
 (Please note that mental illness is not a qualifying diagnosis).

-ACS Waiver services are designed to assist individuals to acquire, retain, and improve self-help, socialization, and adaptive skills necessary to live successfully in the home and community-based settings.
+CES Waiver services are designed to assist individuals to acquire, retain, and improve self-help, socialization, and adaptive skills necessary to live successfully in the home and community-based settings.

 Benton, Carroll, Crawford, Franklin, Johnson, Logan, Madison, Pope, Scott, Sebastian, Washington, and Yell

 The federal Social Security Act of 1981 established Medicaid home and community-based waivers.
 The waivers allow states to forgo certain Medicaid restrictions, such as income limits, in order to provide home and community-based services to those who would otherwise receive care in an institution.

 How to apply for Waiver